sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

      - Group size for per-group quant, only used in W4A16 quant mode
    * - compress_mode
      - N
      - Specify the compression mode of the model: "none", "weight", "activation", "all".
 Supported on BM1688.
-Default is "none", no compression.
+Default is "none", no compression
+   * - cache_skip
+     - N
+     - skip checking the correctness when generate same mlir and bmodel
+   * - aligned_input
+     - N
+     - if the input frame is width/channel aligned.
+VPSS input alignment for CV series processors only
+   * - group_by_cores
+     - N
+     - whether layer groups force group by cores, auto/true/false, default is auto
+   * - opt
+     - N
+     - Optimization type of LayerGroup, 1 or 2, default is 2
+   * - addr_mode
+     - N
+     - set address assign mode ['auto', 'basic', 'io_alone', 'io_tag'], if not set, auto as default
+   * - disable_layer_group
+     - N
+     - Whether to disable LayerGroup pass
+   * - do_winograd
+     - N
+     - if do WinoGrad convolution, only for BM1684

 model_runner.py
 ~~~~~~~~~~~~~~~~

-Model inference. mlir/pytorch/onnx/tflie/bmodel/prototxt supported.
+Model inference. mlir/pytorch/onnx/tflite/bmodel/prototxt supported.

 Example: